 Originally posted on the Kern Entrepreneurial Engineering Network (KEEN) blog on August 28, 2015.
 This has since been removed.

-In today’s highly dynamic, interconnected world, the need to encourage and support entrepreneurial thinking at all levels of society including public, private and non-profit sectors is rapidly becoming a global imperative.
-Policy makers from the White House to the World Economic Forum have identified entrepreneurship education as essential for building the societies of the future stating; “Entrepreneurship education is essential for developing the human capital necessary for the society of the future.
+In today’s highly dynamic, interconnected world, the need to encourage and support entrepreneurial thinking at all levels of society including public, private, and non-profit sectors is rapidly becoming a global imperative.
+Policymakers from the White House to the World Economic Forum have identified entrepreneurship education as essential for building the societies of the future, stating; “Entrepreneurship education is essential for developing the human capital necessary for the society of the future.
 It is not enough to add entrepreneurship on the perimeter – it needs to be central to the way education operates.”

-And yet, while entrepreneurship education initiatives permeate college and university campuses, and small business development centers, the entrepreneurial mindset is not well understood and consequently our ability to meet this urgent demand is severely limited in terms of both efficacy and scope.
+And yet, while entrepreneurship education initiatives permeate college and university campuses, and small business development centers, the entrepreneurial mindset is not well understood, and consequently our ability to meet this urgent demand is severely limited in terms of both efficacy and scope.

 For most the term “entrepreneurship” is associated with starting a business and much of our efforts are focused on venture-backed, high growth firms.
 Yet very few businesses actually start this way and some have begun to express growing concerns over programs that are focused primarily on “high-tech, fast-growth companies, pushing students toward competitions and ventures prematurely or inappropriately.”